GravityKit/GravityView/readme.txt

 * Fixed: PHP warning when updating entries.
 Thanks for reporting, Werner!
 * Modified: Don't show CAPTCHA fields in Edit Entry
 * Fixed: "Trying to get property of non-object" bug when updating an entry connected to Gravity Forms User Registration
+* Fixed: Yoast SEO scripts and styles not loading properly on Edit View screen
 * Updated: Minimum version of Gravity Forms User Registration updated to 3.2

 __Developer Notes:__